General notes about MacOS

 exit $EXITCODE

-To find out if the installation of a desired product is supported via homebrew
+To find out if the installation of a desired product is supported via homebrew, it is best to use the following website:

 https://formulae.brew.sh/

-Helpful links for homebrew
+Helpful links for homebrew:

 https://formulae.brew.sh/

-Additional helpful Links for homebrew
+Additional helpful Links for homebrew:

 https://docs.brew.sh/